pastor90/odin-recipes/README.md

 This is my first project for The Odin Project Fundaments course.

-Here I'm gona apply the slills learned in the previus lessons, using HTML.
+Here I'm gonna apply the skills learned in the previous lessons, using HTML.